swissup/swissup.github.io/m1/dailydeals/backend/extension-configuration.md

 top of Deals page.

-`Add other products with discount to list`- use the setting in order to add all other products that have discount to products listing on Deals page.
+`Add other products with discount to list`- use the setting in order to add all other products that have discount on products listing on Deals page.
 Please mention, Deals will be shown first.